PRINCIPLES OF ACTION 1

 AS LOCAL AS POSSIBLE

-As international as necessary, we align our action with national strategies and policies and support our partners based on the needs they express.
+As international as necessary, we align our work with national strategies and policies and support our partners based on the needs they raise.

 Our action framework